Articles

 To find out which treatment would be best for you, please get in touch with our experts here at the Cadogan Clinic.

-While ageing is a natural part of life and your breasts are likely to sag a little with time, there are a few lifestyle changes you can make to minimise the appearance of sagging breasts.
-These changes with have a positive effect on all areas of your body, leading to a more youthful look overall.
+While ageing is a natural part of life and your breasts are likely to sag a little with time, there are a few lifestyle changes you can make to stop your boobs from sagging.
+These changes will have a positive effect on all areas of your body, leading to a more youthful look overall.

 • Eat a balanced and nutritious diet that is rich in antioxidants, as this is beneficial for the skin.
 Fruits and vegetables are a great source of antioxidants.
 Drinking plenty of water will also help to hydrate the skin, and preserve its elasticity.